 1. Make nighttime quiet time.

 When your baby wakes up during the night, keep the lights off or dimmed and resist the urge to turn on the television or make loud noises.
 Keep talking and playing with your little one to a minimum.
 This can help your baby learn the difference between night and day.
 Some babies can get into a pattern of having their days and nights mixed up, also known as day-night reversal.
-Don’t worry about keeping the environment super quiet during the day, and follow these tips to help reverse this behavior.
+Don’t worry about keeping the environment super quiet during the day and follow the rest of these bedtime tips to help reverse this behavior.

 2. Learn sleepiness signs and put your baby in a crib for bed.